Effective User Personas

 Think of the entire org – overly detailed and complicated user personas are difficult to remember and nearly impossible to use consistently across the org.

-Simple personas are easy to define, and memorable by everyone.
-And that makes them effective.
+Simple personas are easy to define, and can be memorable by everyone.
+Being simple enough that you can recall them easily is what makes them effective.

 Defining simple user personas